The council tax owed at a (domestic) property can be reduced, depending on:

 Depending on the circumstances of the people living at your property, you may not need to pay council tax.
 For example, a property would be 'exempt from council tax' if all occupants were:

 You need to tell us if any occupants' circumstances change at your property, as you may no longer be entitled to an 'exemption', and may become responsible (liable) to pay council tax.
 For example:

 - if someone at your address stops being a student

 - if someone at your address turns 18 years of age

-You can contact our council tax team for more information, or see guidance on who has to pay council tax on GOV.UK.
+Contact our Council Tax Team for more information, or see guidance on who has to pay council tax on GOV.UK.

-- The discount that previously applied to furnished but unoccupied properties and second homes ended on the 31 March 2013
+- the discount that previously applied to furnished but unoccupied properties ended on the 31 March 2013

-- As from 1 April 2013, empty and unfurnished properties which have been empty for 2 years or more will attract a 50% premium.
-The charge will therefore be 150% of the relevant band
+From 1 April 2019, empty and unfurnished properties which have been empty for 2 years or more, will rise from 150% charge to 200% of the current council tax charges for their valuation band.

-You can contact our council tax team for more information, or see guidance on council tax for second homes and empty properties on GOV.UK.
+Contact our Council Tax Team for more information, or see guidance on council tax for second homes and empty properties on GOV.UK.